-In the course of Data Release processing, multiple classes and numerous coadds will be created91:
+In course of Level 2 processing, multiple classes and numerous of coadds will be created91:

 • A set of deep coadds.
-One deep coadd will be created for each of the ugrizy bands, plus a seventh, deeper, multi-color coadd.
+One deep coadd will be created for each of the ugrizy bands, plus DMS-REQ-0279 a seventh, deeper, multi-color coadd.
 These coadds will be optimized for a reasonable DMS-REQ-0281 combination of depth (i.e., employ no PSF matching) and resolution (i.e., visits with significantly degraded seeing may be omitted).
 Transient sources (including Solar System objects, explosive transients, etc), will be removed.
 Care will be taken to preserve the astrophysical backgrounds92.

 The six per-band coadds will be kept indefinitely and made available to the users.
-Their primary purpose is to enable the end-users to apply alternative object characterization algorithms, perform studies of diffuse structures, and for visualization.
+Their DMS-REQ-0334 primary purpose is to enable the end-users to apply alternative object characterization algorithms, perform studies of diffuse structures, and for visualization.